cbertolasio/Windows.Azure.Msbuild/readme.md

 ## Overview

-This repo contains a custom MSBuild Tasks:
+This repo contains two custom MSBuild Tasks:
 * CopyToAzureStorage - that will allow you to copy files of your choosing to from your build server's artifact directory into a Windows Azure Cloud Storage Container.
 * CleanupAzureStorageContainers - that allows you cleanup a storage account based on the Last Modified.
 You can specify how many containers you want to keep in the account.